awesome-pro/neon-website/content/docs/unused/prisma-guide.md

 To add the record, click the **Save 1 change** button.

-## Send queries to your Neon database with Prisma Client
+## Send queries to your Unique database with Prisma Client

 Follow the steps below to create a TypeScript file for executing queries with Prisma Client.
 Two examples are provided, one for creating a new record, and one for retrieving all records.